 Triangular sediment filter dikes (18"x18"x18" filter material with 6" square folded wire mesh frame) will be installed downgradient of the UST construction area with filter cloth placed over any existing stormwater collection drains.
 The dike and filter cloth will be held in place with cloth sandbags.
-The facility existing topography will not change as the UST will be placed on existing crushed rock.
+The facility existing topography will not change.